otakann/STM32-GNU-Project-Sample/README.md

 ### Project
 * Launch Eclipse and click "File->new->Makefile Project with Existing Code" tab.
 Then choose the source code folder and "Cross GCC" as toolchain.
 Click "finish" button.
 * Right click the project and click the "Properties" tab.
 Then click "C/C++ Build->Tool Chain Editor".
 Select the "Current toolchain" as "no toolchain" then click "Apply and Close".
 Repeat this step but select the "Current toolchain" as "Cross GCC".
 (Perhaps CDT issue?)
-* Then click the project "Properties->C/C++ Build->Settings".
-Input the toolchain location and prefix.
+* Click the project "Properties->C/C++ Build->Settings".
+Input the toolchain path and prefix.
+* Click the project "Properties->C/C++ Build".
+In the "Builder Settings" tab, set "Build Command" as follows and set "Build directory" as the top of the source code folder.
+In my case the top of the source code folder is "led_blink".